Bepotastine

 Bepotastine (Talion, Bepreve) is a 2nd generation antihistamine.
-It was approved in Japan for use in the treatment of allergic rhinitis and urticaria/pruritus in July 2000 and January 2002, respectively.
-It is currently marketed in the United States as an eye drop under the brand-name Bepreve, by ISTA Pharmaceuticals, a subsidiary of Bausch + Lomb.
+It was approved in Japan for use in the treatment of allergic rhinitis and urticaria/pruritus in July 2000, and January 2002, respectively.
+It is marketed in the United States as an eye drop under the brand name Bepreve, by ISTA Pharmaceuticals, a subsidiary of Bausch + Lomb.

 Pharmacology

 Bepotastine is available as an ophthalmic solution and oral tablet.
 It is a direct H1-receptor antagonist that inhibits the release of histamine from mast cells.
 The ophthalmic formulation has shown minimal systemic absorption, between 1 and 1.5% in healthy adults.
 Common side effects are eye irritation, headache, unpleasant taste, and nasopharyngitis.
 The main route of elimination is urinary excretion, 75-90% excreted unchanged.

 Marketing history

 It is marketed in Japan by Tanabe Seiyaku under the brand name Talion.
 Talion was co-developed by Tanabe Seiyaku and Ube Industries, the latter of which discovered bepotastine.
 In 2001, Tanabe Seiyaku granted Senju, now owned by Allergan, exclusive worldwide rights, with the exception of certain Asian countries, to develop, manufacture and market bepotastine for ophthalmic use.
 Senju, in turn, has granted the United States rights for the ophthalmic preparation to ISTA Pharmaceuticals.